-Chocolate vanilla cake with two cocoa layers, a soft vanilla sponge, vanilla buttercream and double chocolate topping – this is the Romanian cake Televizor.
+The Romanian Televizor cake is a chocolate vanilla cake with two cocoa layers, a soft vanilla sponge, vanilla buttercream, and a double chocolate topping.

-So, a cake named Televizor or television set, a bit unusual I would say.
-It was the main reason why this cake stayed in my mind after seeing it somewhere online.
+So, a cake named Televizor or television set is a bit unusual, I would say.
+It was the main reason why this cake stayed in my mind after I saw it somewhere online.

 The old one used to be a huge square black box with a large thick screen and some buttons on the right side of the screen.
 I can still remember the sound of those buttons when we turned on the TV or adjusted the sound.

-Apparently this chocolate vanilla cake is an old famous Romanian cakes as well.
-I have to admit that this cake is the only one in this series featuring well-known Romanian cakes recipes like the Meringue Brownies – Negrese or the Romanian Biscuit Salami – Salam de biscuiti that I didn't know before.
+Apparently, this chocolate vanilla cake is an old, famous Romanian cake as well.
+I have to admit that this cake is the only one in this series featuring well-known Romanian cake recipes like the Meringue Brownies – Negrese or the Romanian Biscuit Salami – Salam de biscuiti that I didn't know before.

 I only realized that it is so popular because I kept stumbling upon one recipe or another on almost each and every Romanian blog I follow...